SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Method

 \paragraph{Satellite Video Feature Extraction} To continuously track a target, visual trackers typically need to extract target-relevant information from each video frame.
 We employ the SAM2 video segmentation model as the feature extraction component of our tracker.
 Each frame of the satellite video is passed into the Hiera image encoder~\cite{ryali2023hiera}, which is pretrained with MAE~\cite{He_2022_CVPR}, to obtain unconditional embeddings.
 These image embeddings are then refined through cross-attention with past frame features stored in a memory bank, along with any newly provided prompts, via a memory-attention module.

-\paragraph{Memory Selection} To prevent the memory bank from being contaminated by irrelevant information—particularly under prolonged occlusions common in satellite video tracking—we adopt the memory selection strategy proposed in SAMURAI.
+\paragraph{Memory Selection} Prolonged occlusions in satellite video tracking can easily contaminate the memory bank with irrelevant information.
+To mitigate this issue, we adopt the memory selection strategy proposed in SAMURAI.
 Specifically, for each frame \( i \), a memory candidate \( m_i \) is only selected when the following three criteria are simultaneously satisfied:

 where \( s^{(i)}_{\text{mask}} \), \( s^{(i)}_{\text{obj}} \), and \( s^{(i)}_{\text{kf}} \) denote the mask affinity score, the object existence score (from SAM2), and the motion consistency score (from the Kalman filter), respectively.
 The corresponding thresholds are \( \tau_{\text{mask}}, \tau_{\text{obj}}, \tau_{\text{kf}} \).